Zerodha Brokerage Charges Review

 Zerodha Brokerage Charges Overview

-In case of Zerodha, a flat brokerage at the rate of 0.01% on each trade order is charged.
+In case of Zerodha, a flat brokerage at the rate of Rs.20 per order is charged for Option segment and 0.03% or Rs.
+20/executed order whichever is lower for other charges.
 However, the brokerage per order cannot exceed INR 20.
-So, basically, a brokerage of lower of INR 20 or 0.01% of the traded value would be charged to the customer.
+So, basically, a brokerage of lower of INR 20 or 0.03% of the traded value would be charged to the customer.

 |Brokerage Plan||Flat Plan|